-Students with an appointment (e.g. doctor, dentist) are to bring a note from home to give to the office before first period, or the parent must call the office before 8:30 A.M.
-Before leaving the building, students must report to the main office.
+Students with an appointment (e.g. doctor, dentist) are to bring a note from home to give to the office before first period, or the parent must call the office before 8:30 a.m.
+Before leaving the building, students must report to the main office and sign out.
+Failure to check out in the office will result in a 45 minute detention.
 Upon returning to school, students must report to the main office, sign in, and obtain a pass before going back to class.
 Under no circumstances is a student permitted to leave the building without reporting to the main office.
-Early dismissals will be documented on student report cards under the attendance report section.